kcook98765/plugin.video.librarygenie/DEVELOPER_GUIDE.md

 - **Rate limiting**: Sleep generously between steps; use jitter to avoid busy loops.
 - **Triggers**: Run on addon start, library updates, periodic timer, and manual force.
 - **Guardrails**: Check auth state, playback status, and recent run timestamps before proceeding.

+### UI/UX Guidelines
+- **Tools & Options**: Use centralized tools menu for context-aware actions.
+- **Color Coding**: Apply Kodi-style colors - yellow for tools, red for destructive actions, green for additive actions, white for modify actions.
+- **Localization**: Use cached localization helper (`L()` function) for all user-visible strings, especially in context menus.
+- **Context Awareness**: Tool options should adapt based on where they are opened from (lists vs favorites vs root).
+- **Performance**: Cache localized strings to reduce overhead in menus with many items.

 ### Compatibility
 - Support **Kodi 19 and newer**.